passport/www.passportjs.org/books/concepts/google/oauth2.md

 and using the combination provides complete authentication and authorization capabilities, two features which are often paired together.

-That being said, applications can
+That being said, many applications don't require the capabilities of OpenID Connect.
+For instance, some applications may only need authorized access to Google APIs, without using Google for authentication.
+In these scenarios, using OAuth 2.0 alone remains a viable and popular option.